NSW Selective High Schools: Guide for Parents

 At North Shore, we pride ourselves on our expertise, with decades of experience preparing students for the Selective test and beyond.
 However, we also recognise the need to adapt to changes in the educational system.
-The NSW Department of Education has released a Review of Selective Education Access, flagging major revisions to the application and assessment process from 2021.
-This could include a stronger weighting on English skills, increasing the difficulty of the test, and reducing the predictability of the types of questions.
-We are monitoring these changes very closely, and our teachers and curriculum developers are ready to adjust our strategy as necessary in order to provide the best educational services possible – developing critical thinking and problem solving skills relevant not only for the Selective test but for a continuous, lifelong journey of learning.
+Our teachers and curriculum developers have revised our materials as necessary in order to provide the best educational services possible – developing critical thinking and problem solving skills relevant not only for the Selective test but for a continuous, lifelong journey of learning.

 - Selective High Schools cater for academically gifted students by grouping them together and using specialised teaching methods.